If Van Gogh Had a Facebook Page in 1887

 Just imagine if Facebook was around in the late 1800‘s, what do you think Vincent Van Gogh’s page would look like?
 Not too impressive right?
 Today we are going to take a look at this and think about the artistic journey instead of the final destination.

-We all know that Van Gogh was a very passionate, talented, and innovative artist, yet he had only sold one of his paintings his whole life.
+We all know that Van Gogh was a very passionate, talented, and innovative artist, yet he only sold one of his paintings during his lifetime (see #473).
 And get this, he created more than 2,100 artworks, consisting of 860 oil paintings and more than 1,300 watercolors, drawings, sketches, and prints.
 Yet, he felt like he wasn’t a success, and if he had a Facebook page back then it wouldn’t be too impressive either.

 And the only one that likes and comments on it is Theo, his little brother.

 It’s hard not to empathize for Vincent.
 He’s got this massive body of work and no one to share it with.
-He was a failure in his eyes, but to me, this huge body of work is a great success.
+He was a failure in his eyes, but to me (and millions of others), this huge body of work is a great success.
 Anyone that produces beautiful work like this and is dedicated and passionate enough to stick with it and produce over 2,100 pieces of art has achieved something they can be very, very, very proud of.
 They are a huge success!
 Not many people can accomplish this much with two lifetimes!

 This is when we have to start looking at the journey and not the final destination.
 Reflect on where your art has led you.
 What great experiences have you enjoyed because of your art?
-Was it a quiet nature walk where you enjoyed the peacefulness of the wind blowing and the birds chirping, or was it a flight to another country to photograph a third world country?
-Either way, we can’t consider ourselves unsuccessful just because we haven’t reached our final destination (making a living, being well known, or reaching a goal you’ve set for yourself).
-Keep setting goals for yourself and you may never reach the level of success you wish….and this is perfectly fine.
+Was it a quiet nature walk where you enjoyed the peacefulness of the wind blowing and the birds chirping or was it a flight to another country to photograph something amazing?
+Either way, we can’t consider ourselves unsuccessful just because we haven’t reached our final destination (making a living, being well-known, or reaching a goal you’ve set for yourself).
+Keep setting goals for yourself and you may never reach the level of success you wish, but this is perfectly fine.
 It means you are challenging yourself and striving to accomplish even greater things in life.